Textualize/rich/docs/source/console.rst

 Terminal detection
 ------------------

-If Rich detects that it is not writing to a terminal it will strip control codes for color / style etc from the output.
+If Rich detects that it is not writing to a terminal it will strip control codes from the output.
 If you want to write control codes to a regular file then set ``force_terminal=True`` on the constructor.

 Letting Rich auto-detect terminals is useful as it will write plain text when you pipe output to a file or other application.